 - Language and Power

 - Language and Society

-- Media Discourse (September entry)
+- Media Discourse (September entry and 3-year programme)

 - Modern American Literature

 - Plays in Performance (September entry and 3-year programme)

 - Poetry and Poetics